The Online Data Filter for the KM3NeT Neutrino Telescopes: Data filter

 \subsection{Level-1}

 In the level\nobreakdashes-1 (L1) step of the data processing, coincidences between two (or more) L0 hits from different PMTs inside the same optical module are selected.
 The 31 arrays with L0 hits are first multiplexed using a custom implementation of the merge sort algorithm.
 An L1 hit is obtained when the time difference between two (or more) consecutive hits is less than a predefined time window.
-This time window is typically set to $20~\mathrm{ns}$.
+A suitable value for the time window is $20~\mathrm{ns}$.
 The time of the L1 hit is determined by the time of the earliest L0 hit.
 Optionally, the time\nobreakdashes-over\nobreakdashes-threshold is included.
 The time\nobreakdashes-over\nobreakdashes-threshold of the L1 hit is determined by the first leading edge and the last trailing edge of the L0 hits.
 Multiple L1 hits within the same time window are combined to suppress double counting of hits.
+The time of the first L1 hit is then maintained and the number of L0 hits incremented.
 The typical rate of L1 hits per optical module amounts to about $1~\mathrm{kHz}$.
 About half of this rate is due to genuine coincidences from decays of radioactive elements in the sea water and a small fraction to the passage of muons \cite{km3net-PPMDU}.
 The remainder can be attributed to random coincidences.